×

 What residency documents or visas did I need if I will be in Eindhoven for a while?

 "If you are planning to stay in Eindhoven for a while, the type of residency documents or visas you need will depend on your nationality, the purpose of your stay, and the length of your stay.
 If you are a citizen of the European Union, European Economic Area or Switzerland, you do not need a visa or residence permit to live, work or study in the Netherlands.
 However, if you plan to stay for more than four months, you will need to register with the local municipality.
 If you are not from one of these countries, you will need a visa or residence permit.
 For stays of up to 90 days, you may need a short-stay Schengen visa, depending on your nationality.
 For stays longer than 90 days, you will need a long-stay visa (MVV) and a residence permit.
 The type of residence permit you need will depend on the purpose of your stay, such as work, study, or joining a family member.
 In addition to a visa or residence permit, you may also need a work permit if you plan to work in the Netherlands.
 You will also need to register with the local municipality if you plan to stay for more than four months, regardless of your nationality.
-Please note that the requirements can change, so it is important to check the latest information from the Dutch immigration authorities or the Dutch embassy or consulate in your home country," said one person in Eindhoven.
+Please note that the requirements can change, so it is important to check the latest information from the Dutch immigration authorities or the Dutch embassy or consulate in your home country," explained one person living in Eindhoven, The Netherlands.

 AGS Worldwide MoversAGS Worldwide Movers